 The course consists of devotions, quizzes, PowerPoint presentations, exams, and other various assignments.

-Each assignment is worth between 50-100 points, for a total of 500 points possible.
+Each assignment is worth between 5 and 100 points, with the midterm and final exam each worth 200 points, for a total of 1000 points in the course.